-With this vision of an honest relationship between the company and the consumer Tillmann Lauterbach founded his men’s wear line seven years ago, when the big fashion houses seemed to have no more to offer for men’s wear.
+With this vision of an honest relationship between the company and the consumer Tillmann Lauterbach founded his men’s wear and Aftershave for men line seven years ago, when the big fashion houses seemed to have no more to offer for men’s wear.
 New designers began coming up with fresh approaches to the modern man’s wardrobe and Tillmann Lauterbach was one of them.
 With sports wear as the main source of inspiration, Tillmann would create bomber jackets out of the finest cashmere making him one of the few who managed to add a new elegance into the traditional interpretation of men’s wear.
 As a first step into becoming an eco-friendly collection, the Tillmann Lauterbach styles are produced in Belgium and Italy, sparing money and pollution on transportation.

 Tillmann Lauterbach did not have to ask for his brand to appear in the official schedule of the Parisian men’s wear fashion week, as the French federation managing the fashion industry in France, just placed the label there after having seen it’s first collection.
 Being a magazine celebrating the slow movement and stressing the importance of visionary eco-friendly designers Less Magazine is proud to communicate the message of the Tillmann Lauterbach brand.